 - John is eager.
 He wants to please.

-The process and the result of IC analysis can, however, vary greatly based upon whether one chooses the constituency relation of phrase structure grammars (= constituency grammars) or the dependency relation of dependency grammars as the underlying principle that organizes constituents into hierarchical structures.
-An important aspect of IC-analysis in phrase structure grammars is that each word is a constituent by definition.
-The process is, however, much different in dependency grammars, since many individual words do not end up as constituents in dependency grammars.
+The process and the result of IC analysis can, however, vary greatly based upon whether one chooses the constituency relation of phrase structure grammars (= constituency grammars) or the dependency relation of dependency grammars as the underlying principle that organises constituents into hierarchical structures.
+An essential aspect of IC analysis in phrase structure grammar is that each word is a constituent by definition.
+The process is, however, much different in dependency grammars since many individual words do not end up as constituents in dependency grammars.

 I do agree with all the ideas you’ve introduced in your post.
 They’re really convincing and can definitely work.